SarankumarJ/Norm-Matrix/README.md

 ![gitlogo](output.png)

 ## Result
-Thus the program for 2-norm of a matrix is written and verified.
+The program for 2-norm of a matrix is written and verified.